 I’ve one essential ingredient for LOVING the We-Vibe Chorus as a wear-around vibe: spandex.
 To keep this rumbly vibe 100% stable while I’m walking around the house, I gotta have tight pants on.
 Saggy underwear = less pressure, and less good feels.
 So I lock Chorus in place tight with non-sagging nylon/spandex mini-shorts, and I’m walking around with my squeeze remote, powering up the vibes at will.

 Also, LET’S TALK ABOUT blowjobs with added vibration.
 Everywhere vibration.
 Usually, BJs are a vicarious pleasure for me: secondhand.
 I like giving my partner what he wants but I’m not getting much sensation myself, besides general arousal.
 But blowing him becomes 50% more intriguing with Chorus’ rumbly vibrations coursing through my clit and lower vagina.
 Hand him the squeeze remote…I’m so turned on.
+We didn’t try this for a while after I got the Chorus, but it’s one of my best experiences with WeVibe Chorus overall.

 The fact that both Chorus and Sync have highly adjustable joints is very important.
 Especially since my clit-to-vag distance isn’t “typical.”
 I rarely am able to use rabbit vibes, because the clit section is way too far forward.
 The cheaper We-Vibe couples toys, Unite and Match; and Satisfyer partner toys don’t have easily adjustable joints, so there’s just no way for me.